Ugly God

-Royce Cornell Davison-Rodriguez (born September 19, 1996), better known as Ugly God, is an American rapper, songwriter, and record producer.
-He is best known for his 2016 song "Water", which peaked at number 80 on the Billboard Hot 100 chart in 2017.
+Royce Cornell Davison-Rodriguez (born September 19, 1996), better known by his stage name Ugly God, is an American rapper.
+He is best known for his 2016 single "Water", which peaked at number 80 on the Billboard Hot 100.

-On June 13, 2017, Ugly God was named as one of the ten members of XXL's "2017 Freshman Class" where he performed his Freshman Freestyle alongside rappers Playboi Carti, MadeinTYO and XXXTentacion.
-As of February 2022, the Cypher has over 50 million views on YouTube.

-His debut mixtape, The Booty Tape, was released in 2017, on Asylum Records.
+In June 2017, he was included on XXL's 2017 Freshman Class.
+He signed with Asylum Records to release his debut mixtape The Booty Tape (2017), followed by his debut studio album, Bumps & Bruises (2019), both of which entered the Billboard 200.

 Early life

 Royce Cornell Davison-Rodriguez was born on September 19, 1996, in Fort Wayne, Indiana.
 Rodriguez would then move to the north side of Houston, Texas where he'd live for the majority of his life.
-He played basketball for Gulfport High School basketball team in Gulfport, Mississippi.
+He played basketball for the Gulfport High School basketball team in Gulfport, Mississippi.
 He was born to an Afro-Dominican father and an African-American mother.
 On his upbringing, He said, "My mom and dad divorced, so I was raised in the South as a black person.
-If you’ve been to Dominican Republic, you should know they have a lot of Spanish, dark Dominicans.
+If you've been to Dominican Republic, you should know they have a lot of Spanish, dark Dominicans.
 They be Black as fuck just like me.
-My dad happened to be a Black Dominican and my mom’s Black.
-African-Americans and Latinos have it rough in the U.S.—I’m both, so I guess I’m double rough."
+My dad happened to be a Black Dominican and my mom's Black.
+African-Americans and Latinos have it rough in the U.S.—I'm both, so I guess I'm double rough."
 Davison-Rodriguez grew up speaking both Spanish and English.